shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 Since everything ran on on-premises servers, I came up with and implemented a message queues and pub/sub based architecture for load balancing and live updates without downtime.
 I led the small team tasked to deliver this project, including a front-end engineer and a few research scientists.

-Tech stack: *Java, CoreNLP, Maven, ActiveMQ, Linux.*
+Tech stack: *Java, CoreNLP, Jackson, ActiveMQ*

 #### [Shadow Robot Company Ltd](https://www.shadowrobot.com)
 *London, UK (August 2013 – February 2015)*